 Ongoing Research Projects

-NEW: I am carrying out preparatory work for a new project on Intersectional Ecology.
+I am carrying out preparatory work for a new project on Intersectional Ecology.
 The project interrogates the meaning of social justice in today’s world.
 The project will work around an argument for a shift in global social norms and ethics towards a new equality politics that extends rights to animals, future generations and the planet.

 Here you can find recordings and notes from a lecture which contains the initial reflections for this forthcoming project, exploring the connections between inequalities of consumption of nature, pandemics and ecological/climate crises.